matrix-org/synapse/README.rst

 in earnest today.

-Briefly, Matrix is an open standard for communications on the internet, supporting federation, encryption, and VoIP.
+Briefly, Matrix is an open standard for communications on the internet, supporting federation, encryption and VoIP.
 Matrix.org has more to say about the `goals of the Matrix project <https://matrix.org/docs/guides/introduction>`_, and the `formal specification
 <https://spec.matrix.org/>`_ describes the technical details.